pangnakh/STATS220-Assignments/index.md

 ## Overview

-**I am currently taking a paper on Data Techonologies ([STATS220](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1213)) at the University of Auckland.**

 *I was tasked to create a meme using R code for my first assignment.*

-I chose to create a meme about the struggles of completing an assignment as a student.
+**I chose to create a meme about the struggles of completing an assignment as a student.**

 To do this I joined together 3 segments to create the meme: